Shivam8286/compute/README.md

 # Google Cloud Compute Engine Provisioning with Terraform

-This repository demonstrates how to use **Terraform** to provision a Google Compute Engine (GCE) instance on Google Cloud Platform (GCP).
-Infrastructure as Code (IaC) enables repeatable, reliable, and scalable cloud infrastructure management.
+This repository demonstrates how to use **Terraform** to provision resources on Google Cloud Platform (GCP), specifically a Compute Engine (GCE) virtual machine.
+By leveraging Infrastructure as Code (IaC), you can manage, version, and scale your cloud infrastructure in a reliable and automated manner.

 ---